Some funds pay ongoing dividends to shareholders. These dividends come from:

 July 10th

-If these three trades were the only trades placed during the year, the investor ends up with a $4,000 net capital gain (gains are netted against losses).
-The investor would be required to pay a tax on the net gain.
-Of course, the tax rate depends on whether the gains were long or short-term.
+If these were the only trades during the year, the investor would have a $4,000 net capital gain (gains netted against losses).
+The investor would owe tax on the net gain.
+The tax rate depends on whether the gains were long-term or short-term.

 January 30th